ivinantony/critical-alerts/README.md

 # critical-alerts

-Plugin for iOS Critical Alerts
+Plugin for  Critical Alerts   in IOS & ANDROID

 ## Install